 was so tall we added library ladders at both ends of the room to provide access to the tall shelves.
 Because of the tight lot, the bedrooms needed to be quite small so we built in useful cabinetry wherever possible, including around and under the bed.

 Many aspects of the design are fairly traditional, in keeping with the vintage of the house, but with very modern pieces layered on.
-A warm palette of jewel-toned color is introduced in the furnishings and art, which include paintings by Portland artists Anya Spielman and Jocelyn Rahm.The project manager for Library House was JHID designer Em Shephard.
+A warm palette of jewel-toned color is introduced in the furnishings and art, which include paintings by Portland artists Anya Spielman and Jocelyn Rahm.The senior designer for the Library House project was Em Shephard.